xvik/dropwizard-guicey/README.md

 public void initialize(Bootstrap<TestConfiguration> bootstrap) {
     bootstrap.addBundle(GuiceBundle.<TestConfiguration>builder()
             .enableAutoConfig("package.to.scan")
-            .searchCommands(true)
+            .searchCommands()
             .build()
     );
 }
 ```

-Auto scan will resolve installers and using installers find features in classpath and install them.
+Auto scan will resolve installers and use found installers to detect extensions in classpath (and install them).
 Commands will also be searched in classpath, instantiated and set into bootstrap object.

 Manual configuration [example](https://github.com/xvik/dropwizard-guicey-examples/tree/master/manualconfig-base):